anyahush/the-freefrom-cookbook/README.md

     - Responsive design allowing users to use site across all devices
 2. Recipes
     - Recipes can be created, read, updated and deleted (CRUD) by the users.
+    - On the create recipe form, the pre-populated allergen dropdown prompts users to select one or more allergens.
+The purporse of this is to ensure that users check what allergens their recipe is free from before uploading.
     - Users of the site, either logged in or not, can search the recipes either by text input and/or filtering what allergens they want the recipe to be free from.
     - Logged in users can favourite recipes and save them to their profile.
     - Logged in users can save ingredients from recipe pages to their "shopping list" on their profile.